-The 2019 Grades 3-8 English Language Arts Tests will be scored using the same rubrics as were used in 2018.
+The 2022 Grades 3-8 English Language Arts Tests will be scored using the rubrics below.
 Both the English Language Arts 2-Point and 4-Point Rubrics reflect the demands called for by the Learning Standards.

 Short-Response (2-Point) Holistic Rubric